-To translate sentences with double negatives accurately and clearly in your language, you need to know what a double negative means in the Bible and how to express the same idea in your language.
+To translate sentences with double negatives accurately and clearly in your language, you need to know both what a double negative means in the Bible and how to express the same idea in your language.

-so that they may not be unfruitful.
-(Titus 3:14 ULB)
+...in order not to be unfruitful.
+(Titus 3:14 ULT)

-This means "so that they will be fruitful."
+This means "so that they will be fruitful".

 All things were made through him and without him there was not one thing made that has been made.
-(John 1:3 ULB)
+(John 1:3 ULT)

-By using a double negative John emphasized that the Son of God created absolutely everything.
+By using a double negative, John emphasized that the Son of God created absolutely everything.
+The double negative makes a stronger statement than the simple positive.